 Other resources relevant to consideration of human health risks

-Availability of safety data
+Availability of hazard and safety data

 Human exposure factors